International Shipments and Hand-carrying Equipment or Materials Abroad

 Addressing duties on temporary exports

-- Certificate of Registration – for higher valued shipments returning to the US, registering the goods with customs prior to exporting may help avoid duties or delays with re-entry into the US.
-Complete CBP Form 4455, then take the goods to customs for inspection and signature.
+- Certificate of Registration – for higher valued shipments returning to the U.S., registering the goods with customs prior to exporting may help avoid duties or delays with re-entry into the U.S. Complete CBP Form 4455, then take the goods to customs for inspection and signature.

 - Carnet – The Carnet is a standardized mechanism accepted in most countries to facilitate duty-free import and export for temporary shipments.
 All items covered on a Carnet must return unaltered within one year from the date of export.
-The Carnet includes a bond for the anticipated duties value, which can be claimed by customs if the items are not re-exported within this timeframe.
+The Carnet includes a bond for the anticipated duties value, which can be claimed by customs if the items are not returned within this timeframe.
 American Cargo Service (ACS) can apply for Carnets in support of UCSD business and research.

 - Temporary In-bond (TIB) – used for duty-free entry in lieu of a Carnet; the rules and fees for TIBs vary from location to location.